 for the title of our app and appDescription

 for a short description.
-We’ll use these texts in our app descriptor file at a later stage.
+We’ll use these texts in our manifest file at a later stage.

 To improve readability, we also add comments to separate the bundle texts based on their meaning.